jacobvarner/hoops-jacobvarner/_posts/2020-9-16-the-best-basketball-recruiters-in-the-sec-for-the-modern-recruiting-era.md

 Ignoring the speculative methods that Wade has used, he's still managed to find immediate success on the recruiting trail after just four classes at LSU.

-Wade already had four 5-star recruits which is tied for third most since 2003.
-He has an average star classification of 3.700 (7th) and average recruit rating of 0.9326 (7th).
+Wade already has four 5-star recruits, which is tied for third-most since 2003.
+He has an average star classification of 3.700 (7th) and an average recruit rating of 0.9326 (7th).
 If he can continue to dodge the NCAA and prove that he's recruiting in the right way, Wade is well on his path to being one of the best recruiters in the SEC.

 **Michael White**

 Michael White already has six recruiting classes in the SEC, so he might not fit exactly in this group, but he's a relative newcomer in the major head coaching jobs so I think this is the best fit for him.

-At Florida, White has already signed three 5-star recruits and ten 4-star recruits which gives him an average star classification of 3.727 (5th) and average recruit rating of 0.9336 (6th).
+At Florida, White has already signed three 5-star recruits and ten 4-star recruits which gives him an average star classification of 3.727 (5th) and an average recruit rating of 0.9336 (6th).
 The concern for White is if he can continue the recruiting success at a recently relevant program like Florida without reaching some of the success that Billy Donovan made the standard.

 **Eric Musselman**

 Eric Musselman is one of the newest head coaches in the SEC, but he's already off to a promising start at a program that has higher expectations than what Mike Anderson could sustain before him.

-Musselman hasn't signed a 5-star prospect yet, but through his first two seasons in the SEC, he has an average star classification of 3.800 (4th) and an average recruit rating of 0.9490 (2nd) thanks to his early sucess landing highly rated 4-star recruits in his first two recruiting classes.
+Musselman hasn't signed a 5-star prospect yet, but through his first two seasons in the SEC, he has an average star classification of 3.800 (4th) and an average recruit rating of 0.9490 (2nd) thanks to his early success landing highly-rated 4-star recruits in his first two recruiting classes.

 **Nate Oats**

 I think Nate Oats is off to almost the exact same hot start that Eric Musselman is in the SEC.
-Both have yet to land a conseneus 5-star recruit, but that's mostly likely coming soon.
+Both have yet to land a consensus 5-star recruit, but that's most likely coming soon.

 Oats has landed six 4-star recruits in just two years of recruiting and has an impressive average recruit rating of 0.9351 (5th) and average star classification of 3.600 (12th).